 As the second generation we’re proud to have worked beside Mum and Dad, been taught their values and be entrusted to build upon their legacy.
 We turn up every day to continue their incredible work looking after our trees, our products, our team, our community, our customers and the planet.
 And caring for the next generation (our kids), who are now working beside us in the family business, just as we did, and just as we hope their kids will and the many more generations to come.

-Macadamias Australia respectfully acknowledges the Gooreng Gooreng, Gurang, Bailai and Bunda People as the traditional owners of the land upon which Macadamias Australia stands.
+Macadamias Australia respectfully acknowledges the Taribelang Bunda, Gooreng Gooreng, Gurang and Bailai People as the traditional owners of the land upon which Macadamias Australia stands.

 Macadamias Australia is a division of the Steinhardt Group which was founded in 1958 by Ron and Marion Steinhardt, the first generation of our family to cultivate and care for what was then a small patch of land here in beautiful Bundaberg.

 Today our family’s second and third generations, Ron and Marion’s children and grandchildren, continue to run the family business.

 Our family business has come a long way from that single unimproved parcel of land that Ron and Marion nurtured to grow peanuts, corn, sugar cane and a variety of vegetables.

 In 1980, under the name Steinhardt Family Farms, they moved into large scale production of tomatoes and zucchinis and began supplying major supermarket chains throughout Australia and New Zealand.
 In 2004, we planted macadamias and today we maintain more than 200,000 trees and harvest about 2000 tonnes of nut-in-shell each year.
 In 2020 construction was completed for a state-of-the-art macadamia cracking and value add processing plant incorporating a tourism centre and café.
 As a result, Macadamia Australia is the largest family owned vertically integrated macadamia business in the world.